Augustesm/Gender-reassignment-task/README.md

 # Gender-reassignment-task

-Created a neural network to reconstruct the missing gender value of the 5th patient.
+Created a neural network to reconstruct the missing gender value of the 5th patient

+In this project, I implemented a simple fully connected neural network from scratch using Python, NumPy, and Pandas to predict the missing gender value of a patient based on height and weight measurements.
+I manually built all core components of the model, including the feedforward pass, sigmoid activation function, backpropagation algorithm, loss calculation, and weight updates.
+The dataset was normalized using min–max scaling, and the network was trained with multiple combinations of learning rates and epoch counts to compare performance.
+No machine learning libraries such as TensorFlow or PyTorch were used—every step of the neural network was programmed manually to clearly demonstrate how gradient descent and backpropagation work at a low level.
+The final model generates a probability-based prediction for the fifth patient's gender and provides a results table summarizing all training configurations.